fexadyn/CarND-Vehicle-Detection/writeup_template.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+1. First of all, processing time is an issue.
+However there are many points to optimize to decrease processing time per frame.
+Currently, HOG features are calculated for each sliding window but most of the sliding windows are overlapping with each other.
+Therefore, we can calculate HOG features once for an image and crop it accordingly.

+2. Number and scale of sliding windows affect detection results.
+It is possible to get your detections better fit on vehicle if you increase the number of sliding windows.
+But this increases the processing time as well.

+3. Heatmap approach is simple and works well in average.
+However, it's is hard to decide heatmap threshold parameter and it definitely affects the shape of the bounding box fitted on the vehicle.
+Morphological operations on the heatmap may produce better results.